Email newsletter best practices for solopreneurs

 A newsletter is instead a high-level conversation intended to nurture clients and leads already in your network.
 The goal is thought leadership.
 Think: Top of the marketing funnel.

-What it is
+What a newsletter is

 A newsletter is an ongoing brand conversation telling an authentic story about your business.
 It has a structure you utilize consistently — daily, weekly, or monthly — and it’s predictable.